shahzaibkhalid/mern-app-generator/README.md

 MERN App Generator is a CLI-based tool that simplifies the process of creating, building and deploying MERN stack applications.

 ## Getting Started
-Below is a quick overview of how install MERN App Generator and how to create, build and deploy a MERN stack application from ground.
+Below is a quick overview of how to install MERN App Generator and how to create, build and deploy a MERN stack application from ground.

 ### Installation
 Install it once globally: